ghostyvamps/ghostyvamps/README.md

 ⟡ I have social anxiety so I might be socially awkward at first but once we get to know each other well, I will feel more comfortable around you!

-⟡ I also have depression so please do be careful when you are making suicidal jokes such as "KYS" etc.

 ⟡ My mood changes randomly and I also have anger issue so if my responds sounds dry towards to you, don't worry it's not your fault !! <3

 ⟡ SHIPS DNI.
 PLEASE DO NOT INTERACT, TOUCH, KISS OR CUDDLE W ME UNLESS MY WIFE !! ![](https://external-media.spacehey.net/media/sYynRh9_SsgCDa-xuAXXapz6muYHP4amhKgISk0fnsSk=/https://i.ibb.co/VJrT5Pq/Tumblr-l-341807046420980.gif)  Other platonic cuddles are fine though!